mickaelchau/scala/doc/unit-0.md

 the file to work correctly, submit the file via the Moodle `Add Submission` button at the bottom of each assignment page.

+Submit only the homework file onto the Moodle, from your `homework` directory.
+Never submit the `...TestSuite.scala` file onto the Moodle. y

 If some part of this process is unclear, or if you find instructions which you know or believe to be wrong, please let me know so I can fix it.
-In such a case I will update the `template` directory (or other directories as necessary), and the students will need to again: `git pull`.
+In such a case I will update the `templates` directory (or other directories as necessary), and the students will need to again: `git pull`.

 If you have problems with the exercises please contact me either in